julianocanuto/csv-notes/README.md

 ## Overview

 CSV Notes Manager is a web application that will allow you to maintain persistent notes on specific CSV file rows across multiple versions of the file.
 Notes are linked via a primary key (ID column) and are stored in a local SQLite database, eliminating the need to manually track information between file updates.
-Version **0.5.0** introduces the first backend endpoints for creating notes tied to imported CSV rows, expanding on the frontend and database foundations delivered in earlier releases.
+Version **0.6.0** introduces the first read-only note display within the frontend, building on the note creation and retrieval endpoints delivered in the previous release.

 ### Use Case